Shweli River: Flora and fauna

-There are extensive marshes on both banks of the Shweli at the confluence with the Ayeyarwady.
+There are extensive marshes along both banks of the Shweli at the confluence with the Ayeyarwady.
 Hills are covered with broad-leaved species of Terminalia and Shorea trees.
-Rhododendron edgeworthii, of the finest foliage and flowers ranging in colour from white to white flushed pink or pink, sometimes with a yellow blotch, was part of a collection made in 1997 on the Shweli - Salween divide on the Yunnan border with Burma.
+Rhododendron edgeworthii, of the finest foliage and flowers ranging in colour from white to white flushed pink or pink, sometimes with a yellow blotch, was part of a collection made in 1997 on the Shweli – Salween divide on the Yunnan border with Burma.

 White-winged wood duck (Cairina scutulata), an endangered species of forest duck, and the sarus crane (Grus antigone) are native to the Shweli river.
 The gharial (Gavialis gangeticus), a crocodilian, was last spotted in 1927.
 The Irrawaddy dolphin has been known to reach the upper tributaries of the Ayeyarwady including the Shweli.

-Based on the survey in 2003 and 2006, a total of 49 species of fish were collected in Shweli river and tributaries in China.
+Based on surveys in 2003 and 2006, a total of 49 species of fish were collected in Shweli river and tributaries in China.
 By the combination of the investigated species and specimens in the museum of Kunming Institute of Zoology, there are a total of 60 species belonging to 8 orders, 19 families, and 44 genera in Shweli river drainage, among which 16 species are endemic to Irrawaddy drainage and 9 species are alien species.
 On composition, the species of Cyprinidae are dominant, which have 26 species accounting for 43.3% of the total number of species.
 In the next place, Sisoridae has 11 species, accounting for 18.3% of the total.